eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 Figure: *Visualizing Capacity and Demand*

 We are in Week01, and we focus on a mid-term horizon starting in Week14, for a certain Capacity Group.
-Current capacity plan at Supplier for this horizon is
+The Current capacity plan at Supplier for this horizon is

 - 1000 units per week from Week14 (10 shifts per week) to Week20
 - 1500 units per week from Week22 onwards (15 shifts per week), with a rampup step in Week21